Vinhapcs/Naruto-hand-sign-classification-by-pose-estimation/README.md

 - **Size**: Less than 400 images per class
 - **Variety**: Images captured from different angles to ensure model robustness

+The dataset is removed from the project but you can use any dataset with limited resources.
+Change the data path if necessary.

 ## Technical Approach

 ### Pose Estimation for Feature Extraction